 - Case 1 Upper bound backstay effect.
 A set of assumptions that provides an upper-bound estimate of forces in the backstay load path and a lower bound estimate of forces in the foundation below the tower.
 This case will govern the design forces for the podium floor diaphragms and perimeter walls, and the associated connections. - Case 2 Lower bound backstay effect.
 A set of assumptions that provides a lower-bound estimate of forces in the backstay load path and an upper-bound estimate of forces in the foundation below the tower.
-This case will govern the design forces for the tower foundation elements.
+This case will govern the design forces for the tower foundation elements

-Recommended stiffness properties, and bracketing upper-bound and lowerbound assumptions (if applicable), are shown for the podium elements and supporting foundation in Table A-2 and the tower elements and supporting foundation in Table A-3.
+Recommended stiffness properties, and bracketing upper-bound and lower-bound assumptions (if applicable), are shown for the podium elements and supporting foundation in Table A-2 and the tower elements and supporting foundation in Table A-3.

-Structural element or property Assumptions for Case 1 Assumptions for Case 2 Notes Concrete diaphragms/perimeter concrete walls - effective flexural stiffness ($E_c I{eff}$) 0.5 times gross section properties 0.2 times gross section properties, or fully cracked, transformed section properties.
+Table A-2 Recommended Stiffness Assumptions for Structural Elements of a Podium and Foundation Structural element or property Assumptions for Case 1 Assumptions for Case 2 Notes Concrete diaphragms/perimeter concrete walls - effective flexural stiffness ( EcIeff ) 0.5 times gross section properties 0.2 times gross section properties, or fully cracked, transformed section properties.
 Flexural stiffness should be reduced for strain penetration effects.
 Including sources of additional deformation, such as strain penetration, can reduce effective stiffness to a small fraction of gross properties.
-Concrete diaphragms/perimeter concrete walls - effective shear stiffness (G c A) 0.5 times gross section properties 0.05 to 0.2 times gross section properties Shear stiffness should be reduced upon initiation of diagonal cracking (when average shear stress exceeds $3\sqrt{f'c}$) Supporting soil/piles - vertical spring stiffness below perimeter concrete walls Upper-bound soil properties Lower-bound soil properties A fixed base assumption can be used in lieu of upper-bound properties.
+Concrete diaphragms/perimeter concrete walls - effective shear stiffness $(G_cA)$ 0.5 times gross section properties 0.05 to 0.2 times gross section properties Shear stiffness should be reduced upon initiation of diagonal cracking (when average shear stress exceeds $3\sqrt{f{\epsilon}'}$ ) Supporting soil/piles - vertical spring stiffness below perimeter concrete walls Upper-bound soil properties Lower-bound soil properties A fixed base assumption can be used in lieu of upper-bound properties.
 Supporting soil - horizontal spring stiffness on face of perimeter concrete walls Lower-bound soil properties (alternatively soil springs can be omitted) Upper-bound soil properties (will increase overall backstay effect, but will also take force out of diaphragms) Passive resistance occurs in compression but not tension.
 The stiffness of passive resistance can be small compared to the stiffness of the perimeter walls, and thus can often be neglected.